A game about the powerful role of relationships on early brain development.

 The Brain Architecture Game is a tabletop game experience that builds understanding of the powerful role of experiences on early brain development – what promotes it, what derails it, with what consequences for society.

-Since 2009, several thousand people in groups around the world have played the Brain Architecture Game, gaining a memorable, compelling perspective on the lifelong impact of early childhood experiences.
+Since 2009, thousands of people in groups around the world have played the Brain Architecture Game, gaining a memorable, compelling perspective on the lifelong impact of early childhood experiences.

 The game is a 75-90 minute experience optimized for groups of 4-6 people per table.
 It can be played in small workshops, conferences, and large events, with as few as 8, or as many as 300 participants.